 iOS 7 and iOS 8: an all new face

-Like it or loathe it, iOS 7 was still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android and iOS 8 further improves things.
+Like it or loathe it, iOS 7 was still a real step forward for a company that desperately needed to refresh its offering in the face of stiff competition from Android and iOS 8 further improves things (and don't forget, our iOS 9 update is coming soon).

 The new flatter interface takes away the pointless need to pretend all apps are real-life objects just to integrate them into people's lives - users know that pressing the Photos app will take them there, no matter the result.

 Like most popular platforms that get upgraded, there was a large amount of flack coming Apple's way for iOS 7, with juddery icons shown when returning to the homescreen.

 This can be negated by heading into Settings, General, Accessibility and then toggling "Reduce Motion" to On, which creates a much nicer fade transition.